 Connectivity watchdog

 Astonishingly enough many embedded Linux systems that use mobile networks do not have a good watchdog functionality.
-However, it is quite frequent that connectivity is lost when you use USB based cellular modems on embedded systems or Raspberry Pis.
+However, it is quite frequent that connectivity is lost when a USB based cellular modem on embedded systems or Raspberry Pi is used.
 One example could be a reconfiguration of the sim card in the cellular modem.
 Many times the Linux network stack does not notice that connectivity is lost and the device goes offline.
-This can only be fixed through a reboot physically power cycling the USB port.
+This can only be fixed through a reboot, which means physically power cycling the USB port.
 This can cause large costs when a service technician needs to go on-site to do this.
 The alternative to ask a customer to power cycle is not very attractive either.

-That is why qbee provides users with a basic watchdog functionality.
+That is why the platform provides users with a basic watchdog functionality.
 Just configure it in the configuration section under the "connectivity watchdog".
-Any time the qbee agent runs it checks if access to the qbee server exists.
+Any time the qbee agent runs it checks if access to the system server exists.
 If it does all is OK.
 If not it counts one failed attempt.
-This failed attempts counter gets increased any time the qbee server does not respond.
-If the defined threshold in the configuration is hit device reboots.
+This failed attempts counter gets increased any time the server does not respond.
+If the defined threshold in the configuration is hit the device reboots.
+This will usually power cycle any devices connected to the USB port such as cellular modems

 How does the watchdog work?

-The qbee watchdog is based on agent scheduling interval (in minutes).
-Please see the second image above.
-For this example the interval is set to 5 minutes.
+The watchdog is based on agent scheduling interval (in minutes).
+Let's assume the interval is set to 5 minutes.

 The watchdog then has a threshold number of attempts before triggering.
-In this example this is set to 3.
+Let's assume this is set to 3.

 This means that after 3 x 5 minutes = 15 minutes of no connectivity the device is automatically rebooted.